arnoldart/algotrip/README_EN.md

 ## 📞 Support

-Jika ada pertanyaan atau issue, silakan buat issue di GitHub repository atau hubungi developer.
+If you have questions or issues, please create an issue on GitHub repository or contact the developer.

 ---

-Dibuat dengan ❤️ menggunakan Next.js dan AI
+Built with ❤️ using Next.js and AI